Outdated browser

 That upswing in interest rates is again due both to the situation in financial markets and, above all, central bank policies.

-In financial markets, the supply of savings and demand for loans also affect interest rates.
-But the market also tries to look ahead, especially when it comes to long-term loans: how will economic growth and inflation develop?
+Loan supply and demand and savings in financial markets also affect interest rates, and meanwhile the market is trying to predict economic growth and inflation, especially when it comes to long-term loans.
 What interest rate steps will central banks take next?

 For the enthusiast: types of interest